Shelton community outraged over possible housing development

-SHELTON -- More than 1,000 people packed a meeting in Shelton Wednesday night furious over plans to build new homes behind Huntington Congregational Church.
+SHELTON -- Hundreds of people packed a meeting in Shelton Wednesday night furious over plans to build new homes behind Huntington Congregational Church.

 Around 90 people wrote letters to the Shelton Board of Zoning expressing their anger, saying the proposal to build 20-single family homes is simply not realistic.